ajn96/iSensor-SPI-Buffer/CLI_USB_API.md

 ## Functionality

 The iSensor-SPI-Buffer virtual COM port exposes the same iSensor-SPI-Buffer register interface which can be accessed over SPI.
 In general, the functionality of each register should be the same, regardless of if the register is accessed over USB or SPI.
 The registers are accessed via a simple command line interface (CLI).
+This CLI allows a PC to interface with an IMU without the need for a SPI <-> USB board (like EVAL-ADIS-FX3).

 ## CLI Definition